alicecaml/alicecaml.org/content/blog/alice-v0.2.0/index.md

 </div>

-On macOS and Linux, Alice v0.2.0 can be installed by running the [install script](@/install.md#install-script):
+Alternatively, on macOS and Linux, Alice v0.2.0 can be installed by running the [install script](@/install.md#install-script):
 <div class="code-with-copy-button code-with-prompt">

 ```bash